Educational Psychology Team

 Educational Psychologists in Lincolnshire are employed by Lincolnshire County Council to work with young people between the ages of 0 - 25, their teachers and their parents to help them make the most of learning opportunities.

 In order to find ways of helping children make progress, Educational Psychologists work with parents, teachers and other staff following the 'assess, plan, do, review' cycle as outlined in the SEN and Disability Code of Practice.
 They do this by talking with parents, teachers and other professionals about any concerns there might be about a young person's learning.
-They might also observe the young person working or playing at pre-school/school or at home.
+This could take place at a Bookable EP Session or in a school as part of our traded work.
+When engaged in traded work with schools, in addition to talking with parents and school staff, the Educational Psychologist might also observe the young person in the setting.
 They might also talk to the young person and may work directly with him/her.
-They do all this to try to build a picture of strengths and interests and any difficulties the young person might be experiencing within school or pre-school.
+They do all this to try to build a picture of strengths and interests and any difficulties the young person might be experiencing within school.

-The Educational Psychologist will use the information gathered in order to help teachers or parents to put together a plan to try to address the identified difficulties.
-The plan is likely to include targeted interventions for the young person and may also include the delivery of training so that staff can become more skilled in meeting the young person's needs.
+The Educational Psychologist will use the information gathered in order to help teachers or parents identify actions to try to address the young person's needs.
+These actions are likely to include targeted interventions for the young person and may also include the delivery of training to staff so that the adults who work with the young person can become more skilled in meeting their needs.

 Who to contact